pmitros/cpsd-lottery/docs/choose.md

 * Specialty programs: e.g.  music, language, Montessori, etc.

 * Start and stop times.
 Do they work for your logistics?
 Will kids get enough sleep?
 Check [bus routes](https://ewa.edulogweb.com/cambridgema1web/webquery/) too, as well as before-school and after-school options to get a better idea of realistic hours.
-Some buses pick kids up a long time before school to give time to drive in and have breakfast in the cafeteria.
+An 8 am start time might be 7 am bus pickup to drive across Cambridge and give time for breakfast in the school cafeteria!

 ### What to do on a school tour